LSDtopotools/LSDTopoTools.github.io/_posts/2000-01-02-get-the-code.md

 ****

-If you are interested in contributing code, want to request a feature or find any bugs please contact us using the details at the bottom of this page.
+If you are interested in contributing code, want to request a feature or find any bugs please post them on the respective github issues page (preferred) or contact us using the details at the bottom of this page.